albertllousas/functional-core-imperative-shell/readme.md

 ## Functional-core, Imperative-shell architecture

-The baseline of this architectural style is pretty simple, it is based in the premise to split all the code in two:
+The baseline of this architectural style is pretty simple, it is based on the premise to split all the code in two:

 <p align="center">
   <img width="70%" src="./img/fcis.png">